gibahjoe/openapi-generator-dart/openapi-generator/README.md

 If correcting the OpenAPI documentation is not possible or you don't have access to it, you can manually fix the generated code.

-Here are the steps to do this:
+Here are the steps to take to do this:

 1. Identify the files with the bad code and manually correct them.
 2. Add the manually edited files to the `.openapi-generator-ignore` file.
 This ensures that your changes are not